indimail/indimail-virtualdomains/.github/README-indimail.md

 example.com:example.com
 ```

-What this means is that any email addressed to user@example.com will be delivered to the address example.com-user@example.com.
-IndiMail further uses [qmail-users(5)](https://github.com/indimail/indimail-mta/wiki/qmail-users.5) mechanism to deliver the email for users in a virtual domain.
+What this means is that any email addressed to user@example.com will be delivered to the address example.com-user@example.com. indimail-mta further uses [qmail-users(5)](https://github.com/indimail/indimail-mta/wiki/qmail-users.5) mechanism to deliver the email for users in a virtual domain.
 This is explained below

 ## qmail-users